 RLC Applicants must meet the following requirements:

-- Be based in Miami, FL or New York, NY
+- Be based in New York, NY

 - Have been working in the theatre field or related sector(s) for approximately 3–8 years